k8ssandra/k8ssandra/docs/content/en/tasks/migrate/_index.md

 ---
-title: "Migrating a Cassandra cluster to K8ssandra"
+title: "Migrate a Cassandra cluster to K8ssandra"
-linkTitle: "Migrating a cluster to K8ssandra"
+linkTitle: "Migrate a cluster to K8ssandra"
 no_list: true
 weight: 1
 description: How to migrate an existing Cassandra cluster that's running in Kubernetes to K8ssandra.